AdenChen27/LaTeX/README.md

 - `Makefile`

-    - I use this make file when I'm not using vimtex.
+    - I use this makefile when I'm not using vimtex.

     - Supports `make`, `make clean`, and `make view`.